zeroc-ice/ice-builder-eclipse/README.md

 ## Build Instructions

-In order to build the plug-in, you will need an installation of Eclipse Helios (3.6) or Indigo (3.7) suitable for plug-in development.
+In order to build the plug-in, you will need an installation of Eclipse suitable for plug-in development.

 It will be necessary to install the Eclipse Plug-in Development Environment if it is not already installed.
 Go to `Help > Eclipse Marketplace` and search